Sheba - Resident Grey Seal

 SHEBA is a partially sighted female in the convalescence pool.
-She was originally rescued, as a pup in the mid 1970s, with nasty infections in both of her eyes.
+She was originally rescued, as a pup in the early 1970s, with nasty infections in both of her eyes.

 Despite round the clock treatment to clear up the infections as quickly as possible, unfortunately Sheba had already lost the majority of her sight.